Table of Contents

 6. Jodhpur RIFF – Rajasthan International Folk Festival

-Why you should attend in 2026:
+Why you should attend Jodhpur RIFF in 2026

 The fort itself is worth the visit.
 The true magic is when Rajasthani folk artists jam with jazz, blues, and world musicians under the moonlight.
 The 2026 edition, timed with the brightest full moon, will focus on rare folk instruments.
 Expect unique dawn concerts and powerful storytelling sessions.